notmahi/bet/.github/README.md

 make env
 ```

-A `.env` file will be created in the installation directory.
+The `.env` file will be created in the installation directory.
 You need to edit it according to the following needs:

 [CUDA] If you are using an old Nvidia GPU (i.e. [capability](https://developer.nvidia.com/cuda-gpus#compute)) < 3.7) you
 need to compile PyTorch from source.